Traits and Characteristics of the World’s Best Sales Leaders

 Influence Below

 Influence below is where leadership either thrives or fails.
-The best sales leaders earn the trust of their sales team.
-They inspire people to perform at a high level.
-They create an environment where reps want to show up, want to improve, and want to win.
+The best leaders earn the trust of their reps, inspire high performance, and build an environment where people want to show up, improve, and win.
 They build loyalty through fairness, transparency, and consistent support.

 When a leader can influence above, around, and below, the organization becomes stronger and more unified.